Martin Harlinghausen: Spanish Civil War

 AS/88 operations in Spain were undermined by a lack of support services.
 The He 59 units had been transferred to the Luftwaffe by the Kriegsmarine yet the navy still stored the spares for the complex machine.
 The only engineering unit was based in Seville, permanently and was not transferred to meet operational needs.
 The aircraft had to be sent back to Germany.
-They were flown to Cadiz, dismantled and shipped; a process that lasted three months and often left the unit severely under resourced.
+They were flown to Cádiz, dismantled and shipped; a process that lasted three months and often left the unit severely under resourced.

 In his first combat mission he destroyed the Campsa fuel depots in Valencia which had been a priority target for some time.
 Harlinghausen became the first pilot to sink a ship using an air-dropped torpedo when he sank a cargo ship off Valencia harbour on 21 July 1938.
 The 4,798-ton freighter was named Thorpeness and British.
 It sank one nautical mile from Valencia.
 Francisco Franco informed the English that the ship had struck a mine.
 On 1 August 1938 Harlinghausen was promoted to Major.

 In commanding in Spain, Harlinghausen became a pioneer of attacking ships accurately with bombs.
 German aircraft—mainly Heinkel He 59 and Heinkel He 60s—sank 144 ships out of the 554 lost by the Republican forces.
 Before the fall of Barcelona in 1939, for example, German aircraft sank 30 ships and damaged scores more in the harbour.

 At the end of the war, which ended in a Nationalist victory for Franco, Hitler and Mussolini, AS/88 had been credited with 52 ships sunk.
 Nevertheless, the anti-shipping arm failed to achieve any strategic results in Spain.
 Harlinghausen continued to develop this neglected sphere in opposition to the Oberkommando der Luftwaffe.
 The high command remained aloof from naval air power matters because it did not foresee a war with the British Empire.